Chuang Chia-jung

 Chuang Chia-jung (莊佳容 (Zhuāng Jiāróng); Taiwanese [tswáŋ.tɕjá zʊ̌ŋ]; born 10 January 1985) is a Taiwanese former tennis player.

-In her career, she won 22 doubles titles on the WTA Tour and three doubles titles on tournaments of the WTA Challenger Tour, as well as ten singles titles and 33 doubles titles on the ITF Circuit.
+In her career, she won 22 doubles titles on the WTA Tour and three doubles titles on tournaments of the WTA Challenger Tour, as well as ten singles and 33 doubles titles on the ITF Circuit.
 On 13 November 2006, she reached a career-high singles ranking of world No. 177.
 On 18 August 2008, she peaked at No. 5 in the WTA doubles rankings.

-On 28 October 2018, Chuang announced her retirement from professional tennis and her marriage via Instagram.
+On 28 October 2018, Chuang announced her retirement from pro tour and her marriage via Instagram.

 Career

 At the 2007 Australian Open, Chuang reached the final of the women's doubles tournament with her partner Chan Yung-jan that they lost in three sets to Cara Black and Liezel Huber.
 She also reached the women's doubles final of the 2007 US Open.

 In 2001, Chuang played for the first time for the Chinese Taipei Fed Cup team.
 Her win–loss record in Fed Cup is 26–11.